Truxnell/voltaicforge/content/post/2023/2023-06-17-nvim-for-writing/index.md

   },
 ```

-And once satisfied in the results, disable Lazyvim's spellcheck.
+And once satisfied in the results, disable Lazyvim's spellcheck, to avoid having two sets of spell checking occurring, especially as Neovim isn't aware of the user words you are adding via `ltex-extra`.

 _~/.config/nvim/lua/config/autocmds.lua_